mnater/Hyphenopoly/README.md

-# Beta warning
-This is still in development.
-Feel free to test and provide feed-back.
-API and behaviour may change often.

 # Hyphenopoly.js
-Hyphenopoly.js is a JavaScript-polyfill for hyphenation in HTML.
+Hyphenopoly.js is a JavaScript-polyfill for hyphenation in HTML: it hyphenates text if the user agent doesn't support CSS-hyphenation at all or for the required languages.

 The package consists of the following parts:
 - _Hyphenopoly_Loader.js_ (~13KB unpacked, ~2.5KB minified and compressed): feature-checks the client and loads other ressources if necessary.
-- _Hyphenopoly.js_ (~30KB unpacked, ~4KB minified and compressed): does the whole DOM-foo and wraps asm/wasm.
+- _Hyphenopoly.js_ (~30KB unpacked, ~4KB minified and compressed): does the whole DOM-foo and wraps (w)asm.
-- _wasmHyphenEngine.wasm_ (~1KB uncompressed): wasm code for creating pattern trie and finding hyphenation points.
+- _hyphenEngine.wasm_ (~1KB uncompressed): wasm code for creating pattern trie and finding hyphenation points.
-- _asmHyphenEngine.js_ (~7KB uncompressed, ~1KB minified and compressed): fallback for clients that don't support wasm.
+- _hyphenEngine.asm.js_ (~7KB uncompressed, ~1KB minified and compressed): fallback for clients that don't support wasm.
 - _pattern.hpb_ (sizes differ! e.g. en-us.hpb: ~29KB): space saving binary format of the hyphenation patterns (including their license).

-# Hyphenopoly.js – typical course of action
-1. The (one and only) global variable "Hyphenopoly" is set.
-At this point it's an object containing the required languages.
-2. Hyphenopoly_Loader.js is executed.
-It tests if the client it runs on supports native hyphenation for all of the required languages and runs a wasm-feature-test.
-If at least one of these languages isn't supported all necessary ressources are loaded.
-3. When the document, Hyphenopoly.js, the (w)asmHyphenEngine and the pattern(s) are all loaded, text in the document gets hyphenated.

-# FOUHC – Flash Of UnHyphenated Content
-To prevent a Flash of UnHyphenated Content (FOUHC) while the browser is downloading resources, Hyphenator_Loader.js hides all content of the document until text is hyphenated.
-If something goes wrong the hiding times out after 1s.

 # Usage
 Place all code for Hyphenopoly at the top of the header (immediatly after the `<title>` tag) to ensure ressources are loaded as early as possible.